 In Rua Nova de Santiago, precisely at the place where the old fence was cut, Francisco de Arruda built a Renaissance Water Box, with a quadrangular plan and currently with two visible sides, with 12 Tuscan columns and a large entablature, a work that characterizes the greatest commitment artistic in some areas of the aqueduct and that contrasts drastically with other parts of the route in which the utilitarianism of construction overlapped with possible more erudite intentions.

-Over the centuries the Água da Prata underwent some changes between additions and demolitions.
-Of greater visibility were the several fountains and sources implanted along the city route.
-In addition to the emblematic termination in Praça do Geraldo next to the ancient Roman arch, it is worth mentioning the fountain in Chão das Covas, dating from 1701.
-From the period of urban renewal patronized by Cardinal D. Henrique, there is also the fountain of Portas de Moura and still in the sixteenth century, two other fountains were constructed, respectively in Largo da Porta Nova, a work that shows clear similarities to the drawings of Afonso Álvares (architect responsible for the construction of the fountains, in Praça do Geraldo and Portas de Moura) and In the former Rossio of São Brás, a campaign which will date from the philippine period, to encompass still the construction of a wide avenue.
+Over the centuries the Água da Prata Aqueduct has undergone some changes between additions and demolitions.
+Of greater visibility were the several fountains and fountains that were implanted along the city route.
+In addition to the emblematic termination in Giraldo Square next to the ancient Roman arch, it is worth highlighting the Chão Covas Fountain, a work dating from 1701.
+From the period of urban renewal sponsored by Cardinal D. Henrique, there is also the Portas de Moura Fountain.
+Still in the 16th century, two other fountains were built, respectively in the Largo da Porta Nova, a work that shows clear similarities to the drawings of Afonso Álvares (architect who built the sources of Giraldo Square and Portas de Moura), and in the former Rossio de São Brás, a campaign that dates from the time of the Philippines and which also included the construction of a wide avenue.